Some-T/Lua/UsefulStuff/Windows/Love2DBuildSystem/README.md

 ### Updates:

+#### 06.05.2018:

+- Updated example file and its source, to recent colour index changes in love2d.

 #### 31.08.2017:

 - Removed `pause` to make running the game easier, it now closes whether you just close cmd.exe using the x in the corner / close button or the love2d game itself